 Participation: During week 1, you will be assigned to a team with several other students.
 A portion (10%) of your grade will be based on the performance of you and your teammates on in-class discussion/group assignments.
-Each team will receive some feedback on their participation throughout the semester.
+Repeated failure to participate with your team--r passive participation-will result in a zero for this portion of your grade.